 Lots of really mediocre (not so good) content is out on web.
 Go for quality.

-Seek out news sources with crisp clear writing.
+Seek out authentic (designed for native speakers) news sources with crisp, clear writing.
 The sentences should be short and declarative, which means they should use a subject-verb-object pattern.
-The writing in the story should be as easy to read as the headline or title at the top.
-USA Today has a lot to offer language learners because the writing style is very direct.
+The writing in the story should be as easy to read as the headline (title at the top of the story).

 Try to find news sites where the staff comes from different cultures.
 The stories are more likely to give you more than one viewpoint (perspective) on a problem.

 Politics isn’t your thing?
 Plenty of other types of news are out there.

-ESPN Soccer offers all the football coverage you want, including stories about the game in just about every country in the world.
+ESPN Soccer offers all the soccer coverage you want, including stories about the game in just about every country in the world.
 You may be able to see some broadcast videos if your cable provider can give you access.

-Pick sources that break information down into smaller pieces.
+So instead, pick sources that break information down into smaller pieces.
 The Midfield Dynamo Football Site creates all its news in Top 10 lists.
 The site is great for picking up on British idioms and humor.
-Real Clear Sports pulls stories from sports sources across the web and has an entire page devoted just to lists.
-You can find out the top NCAA tournament scorers and the top dumbest plays in sports history.
+Real Clear Sports similarly regularly organized news into Top 10 lists.

 Sites designed for younger readers also work well for English language learners and still provide specific information that you find interesting.

 InStyle Magazine offers instructions on everything from selecting the best lipstick to getting a good fit in petite (small) clothes.
-InStyle’s writing is clear and the words are ones you most likely to know.
+InStyle’s writing is clear and the words are ones you most likely want to know.

 If you like to jog for fitness, Runners World gives you lots of how-to information and videos on everything from picking the right shoes to getting ready for a marathon.
 As with lists, how-to stories put information together in an organized way.
 That structure helps you find patterns because the information comes in pieces that fit together neatly.

-4. Read the news out loud with a pen in hand.
+4. Read the News Out Loud with a Pen in Hand

 If you don’t know a word in an online video, hit the pause button and write the word down.
-Come back it to later and find the definition.
+Come back to it later and find the definition.

 Having the subtitles available for videos can make all the difference in learning English.
 Play the video with the sound on and listen carefully to the pronunciation.
 Rewind and play the same section again, but this time with the sound off.
 Read the subtitles (those words at the bottom of the screen) out loud.
 You’ve already selected content at your learning level and on topics you care about.
 Reading the text with the video will help you build English vocabulary on things that interest you, plus give you more confidence in your pronunciation.

 If you liked this post, something tells me that you'll love FluentU, the best way to learn English with real-world videos.